pascalpp/FreeRuler/HOW-TO-RELEASE.md

 Mostly notes for myself.

 - Merge any PRs to be included in the release.
+- Create a new branch from master named vX.X.X
 - Get the number of commits:
 ```
 git log --pretty=oneline | wc -l